Adding Fractions

 \[\frac{1}{4}+\frac{2}{5}\]

-To be able to add the fractions they need to have a common denominator.
+Ensure the fractions have a common denominator.

 Example 4: adding fractions with different denominators